 Juicing is no healthier than eating whole fruits and vegetables.

-Juicing extracts the juice from fresh fruits or vegetables.
-The liquid contains most of the vitamins, minerals and plant chemicals (phytonutrients) found in the fruit.
-However, whole fruits and vegetables also have healthy fiber, which is lost during most juicing.
+Juicing often involves using a machine to take out the juice from fresh fruits or vegetables.
+The liquid contains most of the vitamins, minerals and plant chemicals found in the fruit.
+But whole fruits and vegetables also have healthy fiber, which is lost during most juicing.

-If you try juicing, make only as much juice as you can drink at once; harmful bacteria can grow quickly in freshly squeezed juice.
-If you buy commercially produced fresh juice, select a pasteurized product.
+If you try juicing, make only as much juice as you can drink at once.
+Harmful bacteria can grow quickly in freshly made juice.
+If you buy commercial fresh juice, choose a pasteurized product.

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with